Study-related work placement

 Employment contract

-If you are paid for your work placement, you must conclude an employment contract with your employer.
+If you are paid for your work placement, you must sign an employment contract with your employer.
 The employment contract specifies the terms of employment, such as pay, duration of employment, working hours and travel allowance.
 The employment contract must be concluded before the beginning of the work placement.
 The employer will prepare a proposal for an employment contract.
 Before signing the contract, you should have the contract reviewed by the planning officer of the institution or your trade union.
-For example, an acting student’s minimum salary for a work placement that is part of the master’s degree programme in theatre and drama is 70% of the salary for visitor agreements, which is agreed upon as a performance compensation or a monthly salary agreement.
-It only applies to a university trainee upon whose traineeship the university concludes an agreement with the theatre and the theatre concludes an employment contract with the trainee.
+For example, an acting student’s minimum salary for a work placement that is part of studies leading to a Master of Arts (Theatre and Drama) degree is 70% of the salary for visitor agreements, which is agreed on as a performance compensation or a monthly salary agreement.
+The fee only applies to a university trainee in cases where the university enters an agreement with the theatre concerning the work placement and the theatre signs an employment contract with the trainee.

-When concluding an employment contract, you should pay particular attention to the duration of the work placement.
+When entering an employment contract, you should pay particular attention to the duration of the work placement.
 Work placement cannot usually be longer than two academic terms, an employment contract should not be longer than the duration of the work placement, and the end date should not be left open.
-If the show is still in the repertoire after your work placement has ended, you must negotiate a new employment contract with the employer.
+If the production is still in the programme after your work placement has ended, you must negotiate a new employment contract with the employer.
 In this case, however, you can no longer be regarded as a trainee, and you must be paid a professional’s salary.

 You can apply for a Theatre Academy grant for the work placement included in your studies.
 The application period is once a year in the spring.